hungcq/knowledge-repo/blockchain/the-basics-of-bitcoins-and-blockchains.md

   - -> Miners decide to pack into a block & mine the block
   - -> Block is mined & propagated to other nodes
   - -> Recorded as confirmed transaction
+- Characteristics:
+  - Transparency: transaction also refer to previous transactions' hash
+  - -> All Bitcoins can be traced
+  - -> No individual unit, only lumps (outputs of transactions)
+  - -> Account balance = unspent transaction outputs
-- Bitcoin intermediary nodes: non-specific & can act instead of each other
+  - Peer-to-peer: still go through intermediary nodes, but Bitcoin intermediary nodes: non-specific & can act instead of each other
-- Impact of malicious nodes:
+  - Security: impact of malicious nodes:
     - Bookkeeper: not passing transactions
     - -> Can be verified with other nodes' data -> No impact
     - Miners:
       - Not include transactions
       - -> Transactions can't be confirmed -> Not a big impact
       - Attempt to mine a longer chain to double spend
       - -> Only works when having significant proportion of the network's hashing power
       - Can't steal Bitcoins from other accounts: no private key
 - Bitcoin reality:
   - Main software & protocol upgrade: Bitcoin Core
   - Miners: centralized by few organizations which can mine profitably